Skip to content

 Fully Custom Wine Packaging

-While items like mother cartons, and trays, and other carriers dominate the market, if you want to stand out - that means you need custom packaging!
-Virtually any container can be custom-designed and manufactured by one of our trained team members.
+While items like mother cartons, trays, and other carriers dominate the market, if you want to stand out, you need custom packaging!
+One of our trained team members can custom-design and manufacture virtually any container.

 Here are a few scenarios that custom packaging could solve:

-At Bennett, we can help you design attractive packaging that keeps your wine secure, and even include openings with a die-cut, unique shapes, and even more.
+At Bennett, we can help you design attractive packaging that keeps your wine secure.
+This includes openings with a die-cut, unique shapes, and more.

 Add A Retail Display

-This is a chance to get away from where your competition is, and instead have their full attention.
+This is a chance to get away from where your competition is and instead get their full attention.

 Step 7: Choose a Printing Style

-Choosing a printing option is more than simply looking at cost factors.
-The technology has been changing over the years, and while some older methods are still proven and effective, newer methods have introduced completely new ways to attack the marketplace.
+Choosing a printing option is more than simply evaluating cost factors.
+Technology has changed over the years, and while some older methods are still proven and effective, newer methods have introduced entirely new ways to attack the marketplace.

 Here are three printing options to consider: